pedronachtigall/Cadamanteus_SV/README.md

 ```

 ## Estimate expression level
-We used Bowtie2 and RSEM to estimate the expression level of venom-gland from several individuals as described in the "[Estimating expression level](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide#estimating-expression-level)" section of the ToxCodAn-Genome's guide.
+We used Bowtie2 and RSEM to estimate the expression level of venom-gland from 18 individuals <sup>[Hogan et al., 2024](https://doi.org/10.1073/pnas.2313440121)</sup> as described in the "[Estimating expression level](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide#estimating-expression-level)" section of the ToxCodAn-Genome's guide.
 We mapped the reads into the CDSs retrieved from annotation files and set the ```mismatch-rate``` parameter to 0.02.

 We used the merged annotation and the primary assembly to retrieve the toxin and nontoxin set of CDSs.
 The CDSs were retrieved using [GffRead](https://github.com/gpertea/gffread).
 The datasets used to estimate the expression level of venom-gland is in the file "vg_rna.list".
 We also trimmed adapters and removed low-quality reads using trim_galore.